USRSE/usrse24/pages/program/student-program.md

 Tuesday, October 15th, 6:30 - 7:30 PM

 Wrap up the first conference day experience by joining us at the end of the poster session.
 This is a great opportunity to meet fellow students and mentors, while also checking in about sessions that day and future sessions.
+Join us for a sweet treat in Vanilla & Chocolate Ice Cream served with House-made Caramel Sauce, Cinnamon Red Chile Ganache, Chocolate Fudge Sauce, Rainbow Sprinkles, Maraschino Cherries, Flavored Whipped Toppings, Chopped Peanuts, Crushed Oreo Cookies, Chopped Snickers, Gummi Bears, Fruit Toppings & Gaufrettes.

 <a name="mentor-lunch"></a>
 ## Mentee/Mentor Lunch